Broken Hill City

 - Electricity, Gas, Water and Waste Services (145 million or 9.3%)

-In comparison, the same 3 industries in New South Wales accounted for 2.0% in Mining; 2.5% in Electricity, Gas, Water and Waste Services; and 9.1% in Manufacturing.
+In comparison, the same 3 industries in New South Wales accounted for 2.0% in Mining; 2.5% in Electricity, Gas, Water and Waste Services; and 4.1% in Health Care and Social Assistance.

 The major differences between output by industries in Broken Hill City and New South Wales were: